Already have an account?

 A large part of the town’s historic zone has been made into a pedestrian area that goes on for 3 kilometres, giving you access to all of the city’s major historical sites, such as the Acropolis, which is perhaps the most emblematic site in all of Greece.
 Every year, hundreds of thousands of tourists flock from across the globe to visit these sites in order to get a glimpse into one of the most illuminated periods in human history and stand in the footsteps of great philosophers, artists, and scientists.

-These days, the city still remains on the world stage – it is still a vibrant, cultural city.
+These days, Athens still remain on the world stage – it is still a vibrant, cultural city.
 The 2004 Olympic Games which took place in Athens gave the city a huge makeover – renovations to the historical zone and the transport links have improved life in the city to a great extent.

-One of the biggest plus points of being able to work in Athens is the great weather.
-Situated on the Mediterranean Sea, the climate in Athens is very good, especially for those who love the sun.
+One of the biggest plus points of working in Athens is the great weather.
+Situated by the Mediterranean Sea, the climate in Athens is perfect, especially for those who love the sun.
 Summers are usually very warm, and the winters are mild and cool – temperatures start to rise again around May time.
-Rain is not very common, especially in the months of summer where temperatures can reach 35C on most days – so expect to spend many days laying on the beach.
+Rain is not very common, especially in the months of summer where temperatures can reach 35C on most days – so expect to spend many days lying on the beach.

 You can find out more benefits of working in their company here.

 Greece is an EU member and uses the euro as its official currency.
 One of the biggest advantages of living in Athens is the low cost of living compared to other European destinations.
 In general, prices are around 30% lower than the rest of Europe, so your money should go further compared to other potential destinations on your list.
 Although the wages in Greece can be lower than in other European countries, it is true that the prices of items such as food and drinks are considerably cheaper, along with the costs of accommodation.